Stuart Smith: How Not to Design a PhotobookSaturday, October 14 – Sunday, October 15, 2017

 Lunch will be served both days.
 Please contact Aperture staff at firstname.lastname@example.org with any dietary restrictions at least one week before the start of the workshop.

 Stuart Smith has been designing since 1987, specializing in typography whilst gaining an excellent reputation for his distinctive book designs.
 Stuart started at the Architectural Association and then moved to Phaidon Press, before going on to establish SMITH in 1994, which offers services ranging from art direction and art/photography commissions to photographic editing and advertising, book, and exhibition design, among many other services.
+He is the co-founder of GOST Books, a photography and visual arts publisher based in London.

 - understand how to sequence and prepare images for book form